conversailabs/website/doc/Ecommerce_Agent_Complete.md

 - General inquiry → Go to **Q&A Section**
 - Multiple needs → Address them sequentially

+**Note**: Do NOT ask for name or phone number upfront.
+Collect only when needed for specific transactions.

 ---

 ## FLOW A: ORDER TRACKING

-### A1: Order Number Collection
+### A1: Account Access

 "I'd be happy to help you track your order.
+May I have your name and phone number to pull up your account?"

+**Collect:**
+1. Name
+2. Phone number

+**Response Handling:**
+- Customer provides both → "Perfect!
+Let me access your account.
+One moment, please."
+- No account found → "I don't see an account with that number.
 Do you have your order number handy?"

+### A2: Order Number Collection

+**If order number needed:**
+"Do you have your order number handy?"

 **Response Handling:**
 - Has order number → "Great!
 Please share your order number."